MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 ---
-title: "Creating custom topics for your bot"
+title: "Create custom topics for your bot"
 description: "Learn how to use Dynamics 365 Virtual Agent for Customer Service to create custom topics for your bot." ms.date: 05/23/2019 ms.service: